The house at Hinton Ampner

 The Sitting Room

+This room served as the study.
+It was an addition to the house when it was remodelled in 1935, standing on the site of the Victorian dining room.
 Many of the items in this room were saved from the fire by brave firemen passing the contents out through the windows.
-The Robert Adam chimneypiece, having been saved from Adelphi Terrace, London, before demolition in 1937, thankfully survived the fire largely unscathed.
-On its mantelpiece are several urns made from Blue John, a material that always appealed to Ralph.
-Don't miss the roundels either side of the door by Swiss artist Henry Fuseli, depicting Shakespearean scenes.
+These include the 18th-century chimneypiece, designed by the architect Robert Adam, having been saved from Adelphi Terrace, London, before demolition in 1937, also two roundel-paintings either side of the door by the Swiss artist Henry Fuseli depicting scenes from Shakespeare’s plays.

 The Dining Room

 The giltwood pier-glass (or mirror) is another Robert Adam design.
 Dating from 1773, it is one of a pair, the other can be found in Basildon Park.
-The mahogany sideboard in the alcove was something of a bargain - Ralph picked it up during the war for just £8.
+The mahogany sideboard in the alcove was something of a bargain, picked up for just £8.